DataRole/api/sections/address-intelligence.md

 REST
 ----

 We do our best to have all of our URLs be [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer).
-Every endpoint (URL) may support one of four different http verbs.
+Every endpoint (URL) may support one of four different HTTP verbs.
 GET requests fetch information about a single object, POST requests create a new object, PUT requests update an existing object, and finally DELETE requests will remove an existing object.

 To enable improved searching capability some endpoints will allow POST requests to fetch information utilizing advanced queries.